Cesar514/Kalman-Cart-Prediction/README.md

 This environment is supposed to allow path planning giving position of human based on camera robot should be following the human around.
 After this if the user starts the operation of "To paying area" the robot should be able to go to the paying area.
 When the battery is low, the robot goes to the closest battery station.

+## Environment THREE Visual path planning with prediction (MAP 500x500)
+This environment is supposed to allow path planning giving position of human based on camera robot should be following the human around.
+After this if the user starts the operation of "To paying area" the robot should be able to go to the paying area.
+When the battery is low, the robot goes to the closest battery station.

+## Environment FOUR Visual path planning with Obstacles Update (MAP 500x500)
+This environment is supposed to allow path planning giving position of human based on camera robot should be following the human around.
+After this if the user starts the operation of "To paying area" the robot should be able to go to the paying area.
+When the battery is low, the robot goes to the closest battery station.

+## Environment FIVE Visual path planning with Obstacles Update and prediction(MAP 500x500)
+This environment is supposed to allow path planning giving position of human based on camera robot should be following the human around.
+After this if the user starts the operation of "To paying area" the robot should be able to go to the paying area.
+When the battery is low, the robot goes to the closest battery station.

 ### ASTAR FOR MED MAP, PATH PLANNING
 ```